nexmo-se/openai-realtime-connector/README.md

 Update the argument of the parameter **`OPENAI_API_KEY`** in .env file<br>

-Update the arguments of the following parameters as needed per your use case:
+Update the arguments of the following parameters as needed per your use case:</br>
 **`OPENAI_MODEL`**</br>
 **`OPENAI_VOICE_NAME`**</br>
 **`OPENAI_SYSTEM_MESSAGE`**</br>
 **`OPENAI_INPUT_AUDIO_TRANSCRIPTION`**.</br>

-Do not change the arguments of parameters:
+Do not change the arguments of parameters:</br>
 **`OPENAI_ENDPOINT`**</br>
 **`OPENAI_TURN_DETECTION_TYPE`** (used for barge-in, i.e. it stops playing the response when participant resumes speaking).